ploneintranet/ploneintranet/docs/development/frontend/translations.rst

     i18ndude --find-untranslated ..

-Now you really have fixed everthing and want to create a new ploneintranet.pot file and sync it with the existing trnaslated po files.
+Now you really have fixed everthing and want to create a new ploneintranet.pot file and sync it with the existing translated po files.
 This command will create a new pot file and modify all existing po files by adding new strings and removing now unused ones.::

     ./sync18n.py